 Projects should provide frontage improvements including pedestrian, bicycle, and transit facilities as required by the City to maintain and improve connectivity and accessibility to and throughout the project.
-Frontage improvements can include but are not limited to sidewalks, trails, pedestrian ramps, crosswalks, and pedestrian signals; lighting; landscape buffers and canopy tree plantings; traffic calming and complete street improvements; transit turnouts, shelters, and amenities; bicycle facilities, buffers, delineators, and pavement markings; and other improvements based upon site characteristics and local context.
+Frontage improvements can include but are not limited to sidewalks, trails, pedestrian ramps, ADA compliant bus stop pads for passenger boarding, crosswalks, and pedestrian signals; lighting; landscape buffers and canopy tree plantings; traffic calming and complete street improvements; transit turnouts, shelters, and amenities; bicycle facilities, buffers, delineators, and pavement markings; and other improvements based upon site characteristics and local context.